mahmoudmohamedramadan/custom-fresh/README.md

  - - -

-Custom Fresh allows fine-grain control of migrations inside your Laravel project.
-You can choose which tables will not be dropped during refreshing the database.
+Custom Fresh allows fine-grain control of migrations inside your Laravel project, where you can choose which tables will not be dropped while refreshing the database.

 - [Installation](#installation)
 - [Usage](#usage)